o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uimaskcomponent.md

 ---
-description: ' Use the UIMaskComponent to show only part of the content of a component''s child elements in &ALYlong;. '
+description: ' Use the UIMaskComponent to show only part of the content of a component''s child elements in Amazon Lumberyard. '
 title: UIMaskComponent
 ---
 # UIMaskComponent {#lua-scripting-ces-api-ui-uimaskcomponent}